ajozwik/mvn2sbt/README.md

-Convert maven project (pom.xml files) to sbt project (build.sbt with plugins).
+## Convert maven project (pom.xml files) to sbt project (build.sbt with plugins). ##

-Logback and slf4j as reference projects.
+Logback and slf4j are used as reference projects.

-When you run "sbt test" in target will be generated `logback-build.sbt` and `slf4j-build.sbt`.
-Still plugins supports is missing
+Quick start:

+1. Clone project
+1. Run  `sbt pack`
+1. Run target/pack/bin/mvn2sbt <mavenProject> <outputDir>
+1. Copy <outputDir>/build.sbt to <mavenProject>/build.sbt
+1. Copy <outputDir>/plugins.sbt to <mavenProject>/project/plugins.sbt
+1. Go to <mavenProject> and run `sbt compile` for test

+Now only groovy plugin is supported.
+Maven contains a huge numbers of plugins.
+The mapping from maven plugin to corresponding sbt plugin (with configuration) has to be done manually.